danmbrown/city-of-whispers/Playbooks/Vault.md

 ### Investing in the Future

+### Private Transportation
+ You have a special mode of transportation designed to get around the city most effectively.
+When you **Transit**, if you use it, you may roll with Network instead of Environs

 ### Keen Eye
 When you **Use Power** to gauge distance, volume, value, or other quantity, roll with +2.